zzz6519003/substrate-how-to-guides/docs/01-basics/mint-token.md

 ### 2. Declare your storage item `StorageMap`

-This pallet only keeps track of the balance to account ID mapping.
+This pallet only keeps track of a balance-to-account mapping.
 Call it `BalanceToAccount`:

 ```rust
 /* --snip-- */